ikushlianski/internship-nova-platform-frontend/README.md

 - `nova-english-marketing-website`: a [Next.js](https://nextjs.org/) app, runs on port 8000
 - `student-platform`: a Next.js app, runs on port 8001
 - `admin-portal`: a React app, most likely it will be based on React Admin, runs on port 8002
-- `spaced-repetition-tool`: a React app, runs on port 8003
+- `spaced-rep-tool-web`: a React app, runs on port 8003
+- `spaced-rep-tool-mobile`: a React Native app, runs on port 8004
 - `@repo/ui`: a React component library shared by every application
 - `@repo/eslint-config`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `@repo/typescript-config`: `tsconfig.json`s used throughout the monorepo